Mhysa: In the North

-Ygritte confronts Jon while washing his wounds.
+Ygritte confronts Jon while he is washing his wounds.
 He confesses his love for her but she says she knew he was an infiltrator all along.
 Ygritte shoots Jon with three arrows, deliberately only wounding him, before he escapes on his horse and returns to Castle Black.

-At the Dreadfort, Theon begs for death and his torturer is revealed as Ramsay Snow, Roose Bolton's bastard son.
+At the Dreadfort, Theon begs for death and his torturer is revealed as Ramsay Snow, Roose Bolton's bastard son, who renames Theon as 'Reek'.

-On The Iron Islands
+On the Iron Islands

 At Pyke, Balon receives a letter from Ramsay demanding the Ironborn's withdrawal from the North, along with a box containing Theon's genitals.
 Balon refuses to negotiate but Yara takes 50 Ironborn to rescue him.

-At The Wall
+At the Wall

 In the Nightfort, Sam's and Bran's parties meet and Sam realizes that Bran is Jon's brother.
 Sam warns them and gives them dragonglass weapons and guides them to the passage north.
 At Castle Black, Sam and Gilly meet Aemon, who sends 44 ravens with messages warning the south of the northern threat.

 Outside Yunkai

-The freed slave population hail and adore Daenerys as their mhysa, Old Ghiscari for "mother".
+The freed slave population are presented to Daenerys, who explain to them that freedom is their birthright and that they must defend and fight to maintain it.
+Impromptu, the former slaves hail and adore her as their mhysa, which Missandei explains is Old Ghiscari for "mother".
+She is elevated into the sky as her dragons roam freely.

 Production

 Writing

 "Mhysa" was written by executive producers David Benioff and D. B. Weiss, based on George R. R. Martin's original work from his novel A Storm of Swords.
-Chapters adapted from A Storm of Swords to the episode were chapters 43, 49, 53 to 55, 57, 63, and 64 (Daenerys IV, Jon VI, Arya XI, Tyrion VI, Davos V, Bran IV, Jaime VII, Davos VI).
+Chapters adapted from A Storm of Swords to the episode were chapters 42, 49, 53 to 55, 57, 63, and 64 (Daenerys IV, Jon VI, Arya XI, Tyrion VI, Davos V, Bran IV, Jaime VII, Davos VI).